mantidproject/documents/Design/MoreFlexibleILiveListener.md

 ### Option 3.
 Overload the `LiveListenerFactory` connect

-Currently `LiveListenerFactory::connect` as called by `LiveDataAlgorithm` will:
+Currently `LiveListenerFactory::create` as called by `LiveDataAlgorithm` will:

 1. Load the Instrument and then InstrumentInfo for the specified *Instrument* name argument.
 All taken from the Facility file.
 1. Extract the concrete ILiveListener from the above and create an instance of one